sunangel-project/Sunangel/README.md

 All other components can scale horizontally w/o restrictions.
 [Queues](https://aws.amazon.com/message-queue/) used for communication for free load balancing ([competing consumer](https://learn.microsoft.com/en-us/azure/architecture/patterns/competing-consumers)).

-API component can also scale horizontally since it does not follow the competing consumers pattern.
+The API component does not follow the competing consumers pattern.
-Rather it follows the [pub-sub](https://aws.amazon.com/what-is/pub-sub-messaging/) pattern and each instance only consumes the messages it actually needs.
+Rather, any instance listens only to the subjects related to the requests it sent out on the `RESULTS` stream, as well as on the `ERRORS` stream.